f16t11n/next-js-boilerplate/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Branch Protection & Code Quality
+- No direct push to `main` branch; only rebase merge via Pull Request
+- Code owner approval required (see .github/CODEOWNERS)
+- Commit lint, ESLint, and code standard (CS) checks enforced in CI on all branches
+- Renovate runs for dependency updates
+- All logs are written to `/logs` for error handling and traceability